DBa2016/sc2mqtt/README.md

 ## Contributions
 Current modus operandi: if you want to contribute, please fork the repo and create a PR - I will review and eventually merge.
 Creating readable code makes reviews easier and therefore faster :)
+Or you can buy me a coffee (click on the logo at the beginning of the page).

 ## Thanks
 - original idea by https://github.com/TA2k/ioBroker.vw-connect ; some information (URLs etc.) borrowed from there, too